ltfschoen/XCMTemplate/README.md

 ```

 * Check value was assigned correctly
-* Use `dry-run` because if execute as a transaction then we won't see the return value
+* If use `--skip-dry-run` and execute as a transaction then we won't see the return value
 ```
 cargo contract call \
 	--suri //Charlie \
 	--contract 5G... \
 	--message get \
-	--dry-run
+	--execute \
+	--skip-confirm
 ```

-* Interact to increment by 5, not a dry run so no response but we get a gas limit response
+* Interact to flip the boolean value, not a dry run so no response but we get a gas limit response

 ```
 cargo contract call \
 	--suri //Charlie \
 	--contract 5G... \
-	--message inc \
+	--message flip \
-	--args 5
+	--execute \
+	--skip-confirm
 ```

-* Check it incremented
+* Check it flipped the boolean value

 ```
 cargo contract call \
 	--suri //Charlie \
 	--contract 5G... \
 	--message get \
-	--dry-run
+	--execute \
+	--skip-confirm
 ```

 * Note: only works in debug mode `cargo build` (not release)